tomjoht/learnapidoc/_docs/rest_api_specifications/openapi_tutorial/pubapis_openapi_step1_openapi_object.md

 ## Swagger Editor

 As you work on your specification, feel free to use the [Swagger Editor](https://swagger.io/swagger-editor/).
-However, the Swagger Editor will validate your content in real-time, and it will probably take a while (the later steps probably) until all validation errors finally disappear.
+However, the Swagger Editor will validate your content in real-time, and you will see validation errors until you finish coding the YAML file.

 ## Step 1: Add root-level objects